-By turns touching, tense, dramatic, drool-worthy—cringe-worthy too—often hilarious, inspiring, and always delightful, “The Great British Baking Show” (aka, GBBS, GBBO, or “The Great British Bake Off”) has won fans far and wide.
-If you happen to know one, finding a perfect present doesn’t have to be a technical challenge—we’ve rounded up gifts that have both style and substance, and some are definite showstoppers.
+If you know a fan of “The Great British Baking Show” (aka, GBBS, GBBO, or “The Great British Bake Off”), finding a perfect present doesn’t have to be a technical challenge—we’ve rounded up gifts that have both style and substance, and some are definite showstoppers.

 Whether your recipient still pines for Mary, Mel, and Sue, or finds the new batch just as charming, when they unwrap one of these presents, from show-specific merchandise to essential baking tools, they’ll deem you star gift-giver for sure.
 Ready, set, shop!